Poetry & Film Studies Editor

 Sabine Brigette lives in northwest Montana with her two daughters.
 Seeking an intellectually-driven life in addition to life in the mountains, she went abroad to attend Oxford University in 2010 for the completion of her BA English, and completed her MFA in Writing & Literature at Bennington College in 2013.
 She has worked as a professional writer and editor, a PR Director, an Executive Director, and has published poetry and short fiction with The Alchemist Review, Montana Arts & Culture Magazine, The Red Wheelbarrow,NILAS, Fine Lines, The Bennington Review, and the Adirondack Review.

-She is also a professor who teaches literature and composition at Ashford University, creative writing at Southern New Hampshire University, and creative writing during the summer months at Interlochen Center for the Arts.
-A fellow writer struggling with her own mending walls, Ms. Brigette is presently completing a memoir titled Rez Dog, as well as working on a book of poetry.
+She is also a professor who teaches graduate studies in literature, literary theory, and creative writing with Southern New Hampshire University, business writing with the University of Maryland, and creative writing during the summer months at Interlochen Center for the Arts.
+A fellow writer struggling with her own mending walls, Ms. Brigette is presently completing a creative nonfiction project titled Rez Dog, as well as working on a children's book series.